-- Search for the Executive Dashboard and click Add.
+- Search for the IT Operations Dashboard and click Add.

 Days 46 - 90: Optimize for Success

 Configure basic detection rules (formerly known as custom alerts) and create custom dashboards to tailor InsightIDR to your environment's unique needs.

 Custom alerts allow you to create alerts directly from Log Search data.
 Custom alerts can be created manually, or configured to auto-populate.
 You can always switch to a different alert type during configuration.
 There are three kinds of custom alerts.

 Log Inactivity Detection Rules

 Also known as “Up Down Monitoring”, inactivity alerts can be used to notify you when an entire log, log group, or particular pattern becomes inactive for a given time period.

 Log Pattern Detection Rules